 That is a great question.
-You should always check the countries laws when planning your visit.
+You should always check the country’s laws when planning your visit.
 However, as Delta 10 is a THC compound, you can expect it to be unlawful.

-You have to be twenty-one and older for safety reasons to purchase Delta 10 and other products derived from hemp.
+You must be twenty-one and older for safety reasons to purchase Delta 10 and other hemp-derived products.

 No, as of right now, Delta 10 is not FDA approved.
 Neither is Delta 8 THC.

-Unfortunately, Rhode Island has some pretty strict rules for THC in general, and the same regulations for D10 are for D8.
+Unfortunately, Rhode Island generally has some pretty strict rules for THC, and the same regulations for D10 are for D8.
 So at this point, we do not advise you to buy any if you live or are visiting this state.

 - HHC Guide!
 Everything You Need To Know And Where to Buy HHC - October 2, 2022

 - HHC Gummies Review – A potent and delicious gummy! - September 29, 2022